Minutes after CBS introduced their new golf rules expert, Patrick Reed did what Patrick Reed tends to do: flirt with blatant cheating.

 This wouldn’t happen if CBS had gone with a more independent voice, but then again, it’s possible they didn’t have an option.
 The PGA Tour pushes a lot on broadcast partners, and given the control the players have over the organization and the players refusing to allow for anything that might paint them in an unflattering light, we got a glimpse of just how people like Reed can get away with things like this.

 And that’s bad!
 Especially for gamblers; Reed’s leading the tournament, after all, and that could have been a huge swing.
-Instead we have an on-air expert telling us he did nothing wrong as we see have the broadcast booth insisting that, no, something was indeed wrong.
+Instead we have an on-air expert telling us he did nothing wrong as the broadcast booth insists that, no, something was indeed wrong.
+Credit the CBS crew for not simply endorsing Tackett’s comments, too; it would have been easier for them to handwave it and move on, but they clearly recognized what was happening and reacted accordingly.
+That’s good work.